ryan-mcclue/unsw/comp3222/week1.md

 rows/columns labelled using Gray encoding (differ by 1 bit)

 * limitations in FPGA applications like in quantum computing?
+(FPGAs are cheaper and faster than MCUs)
 * mentioned students getting internships; only in fintec? want more for embedded software interesting you know the places where your students went; did you keep in touch or help them?
 (very open in getting in touch with him on Teams)